Spatio-Temporal Lattice Planning Using Optimal Motion Primitives: Lattice Planning Problem Statement

 Let $\X$ denote the configuration space of a vehicle.
 That is, $\X$ is a set of tuples --- called \emph{configurations} --- whose entries are the \emph{states} of the vehicle.
-A \emph{motion} from an initial configuration $p_s\in\X$ to a goal $p_g\in\X$ is a sequence of configurations in $\X$ beginning at $p_s$ and terminating at $p_g$.
+A \emph{motion} from an initial configuration $p_s\in\X$ to a goal $p_g\in\X$ is a path in $\X$ beginning at $p_s$ and terminating at $p_g$.
 Let $\mathcal{M}$ denote the set of all kinodynamically feasible motions in $\X$ -- that is, the motions that adhere to a known kinodynamic model.
 We assume that each motion in $\mathcal{M}$ can be evaluated using a known cost function $c:\mathcal{M}\rightarrow \mathbb{R}_{\geq 0}$.
 Though $c$ is left general, we do assume that it obeys the triangle inequality.
-The motion planning problem is as follows. \begin{problem}[Motion planning problem (MPP)] Given $\X$, a set of obstacles $\ChiObs$, start and goal configurations $p_s, p_g\in \X-\ChiObs$, and a cost function $c$, compute a motion from $p_s$ to $p_g$ that is feasible and optimal: \begin{enumerate} \item \textbf{Feasible motions:} Each configuration in the motion is in $\X-\ChiObs$, and the motion is kinodynamically feasible. \item \textbf{Optimal motions:} The motion minimizes $c$ over all feasible motions from $p_s$ to $p_g$. \end{enumerate} \end{problem} Lattice-based planning approximates a solution to this problem by regularly discretizing $\X$ using a \emph{lattice}, $L\subseteq\X$.
+The motion planning problem is as follows. \begin{problem}[Motion planning problem (MPP)] Given $\X$, a set of obstacles $\ChiObs$, start and goal configurations $p_s, p_g\in \X \backslash \ChiObs$, and a cost function $c$, compute a motion from $p_s$ to $p_g$ that is feasible and optimal: \begin{enumerate} \item \textbf{Feasible motions:} Each configuration in the motion is in $\X \backslash\ChiObs$, and the motion is kinodynamically feasible. \item \textbf{Optimal motions:} The motion minimizes $c$ over all feasible motions from $p_s$ to $p_g$. \end{enumerate} \end{problem} Lattice-based planning approximates a solution to this problem by regularly discretizing $\X$ using a \emph{lattice}, $L\subseteq\X$.
 Let $i, j$ be vertices in $L$, and let $p$ be a motion that solves Problem \ref{MPP} for $p_s=i, p_g=j$, written $i\cdot p = j$.
 The key observation in lattice-based motion planning is that $p$ may be applied to other vertices in $L$ potentially resulting in another vertex in $L$.
 This motivates the use of a starting vertex $s\in L$, usually at the origin, that represents a \emph{prototypical} lattice vertex.
 Offline, a feasible optimal motion is computed from $s$ to all other vertices $i\in L-\{s\}$ in the absence of obstacles.
-A subset $E$ of these motions is selected and used as an action set during an online search.
-The motions available at any iteration of the online search are isometric to those actions available at $s$.
+A subset $E$ \blue{--called a \emph{control set} --} of these motions is selected and used as an action set during an online search.
+The motions available at any iteration of the online search are isometric to those available at $s$ (called \emph{motion primitives}).
+In this work, we address three elements of lattice-based motion planning: \paragraph{\textbf{Continuity In All States}} Care must be taken to ensure that states vary continuously over concatenations of motions.
+For example, suppose velocity is a state, starting vertex $s$ is located at the origin (\emph{i.e.,} the velocity at $s$ is 0) and $p$ is a motion from $s$ to $i\in L$.
+If $i$ does not have 0 velocity, then no motion originating at $s$ can be applied to $i$ without incurring a discontinuity in velocity.
+To ensure state continuity, we employ a \emph{multi-start} lattice described in further detail in Section \ref{sec:MSL}. \paragraph{\textbf{Control Set Selection}} As discussed in the Introduction, the choice of control set influences both the performance of an online search of the resulting graph as well as the quality of the motions computed.
+In Section \ref{sec:Choosing_CS}, we formulate the problem of selecting a control set as a MTSCS problem in the context of a multi-start lattice.
+A mixed integer linear encoding of the problem is then proposed in Section \ref{sec:MILP}. \paragraph{\textbf{Graph Traversal}} Motion primitives induce a search graph whose vertices are lattice vertices and whose edges are motions between vertices.
+In Section \ref{sec:AstarVar}, we present a variant of the A* algorithm for multi-start lattices.
+Further, in Section \ref{sec:Smoothing}, we propose a smoothing algorithm to remove excessive oscillations which often arise in lattice-based motion planning.